 Is the longest running BIPoC (Black, Indigeunous, and other People of Color) spiritual affinity group within our Unitarian Universalists Association.
 Created in 2005, by and serving Black, Indigenous, and other People of Color members at Neighborhood Church, this group meets monthly to promote spiritual support and fellowship.

-In 2017, this community began to explore and confront the mixed legacy of Dr. Robert A. Millikan, co-founder of Neighborhood Unitarian Universalist Church and the first American to win the Nobel Prize for Physics in 1923.
+In 2017, this community began to explore and confront the mixed legacy of Dr. Robert A. Millikan, a prominent, 15-year board member of Neighborhood, and the first American to win the Nobel Prize for Physics in 1923.
 Dr. Millikan was also on the board of the Human Betterment Foundation, a eugenics organization that not only arranged for the unsolicited sterilization of people of color and the mentally challenged, but also provided a conscious model for the ethnic cleansing by the Nazis during WWII.
 Through education, outreach, and faith-rooted action members work to dismantle white supremacy and promote reparations for those directly and indirectly harmed.